-This is the first year results will be graded under this scheme.
+This is the second year results will be graded under this scheme.

-But students may also get results with grades 9-1, if they take exams set by English exam boards other exam boards like AQA, OCR and Edexcel.
+But students may also get results with grades 9-1 if they take exams set by English boards.

 What's happening in Wales?

-Change have been afoot in Wales as well.
-The Welsh government introduced new and revised GCSEs, which have been taught in schools from September 2015.
+The Welsh government introduced new and revised GCSE courses in September 2015.

-The most significant changes are in English language, Welsh language and mathematics.
+The most significant changes were in English language, Welsh language and mathematics.

 And what about Scotland?

 Scotland has its own system of public examinations - Nationals and Highers.

 Nationals replaced the old Standard Grades in 2014, and new Higher exams were introduced in 2015.